High Five Poker

 Step #5: Dealer Hand to Qualify

-In the game of High Five Poker, the dealer must show down a hand equal to one pair of 6’s or better in order to qualify.
-On occasions when the dealer doesn’t produce one pair of 6s or better, their hand can still qualify when facing a player hand equal to a straight or better.
+In the game of High Five Poker, the dealer must show down a hand equal to one pair of 6’s or better to qualify.
+When the dealer doesn’t produce one pair of 6s or better, their hand can still qualify when facing a player’s hand equal to a straight or better.

 As an example, imagine the dealer shows down one pair of 4s.
-Against a player holding a full house, the dealer’s hand would qualify, but when facing a player hand less than a straight, the dealer’s hand fails to qualify.
-Thus, each dealer hand can qualify against some players while failing to qualify against others, on every single deal.
+The dealer’s hand would qualify against a player holding a full house, but when facing a player’s hand that’s less than a straight, the dealer’s hand fails to qualify.
+Thus, each dealer hand can qualify against some players while failing to qualify against others on every single deal.

 Returning to our running example hand, we’ll have the dealer showdown one pair of eights with 8h 8c 4d 3s 2c, which would represent a qualifying hand.